eltreum0/eltruism/README.md

 Sounds can be played if a player rolls a 1 or a 100\
 Colored system messages\
 Hide using Mouse Over\
+!key and !keys command that links the player's keystone\
+/way and /waypoint commands that place a waypoint using the ingame waypoint system.
+If TomTom is loaded the command is renamed to /eway and /ewaypoint
 \
 >Cursor:\
 Cast Cursor, showing current castbar\